mirulh/Educere_Scrapper/README.md

 ### Educere Srapper

-The two main functionalities of Educere Scrapper is for web scraping URLs for texts and conduct data labeling and text summarization using OpenAI API on the texts
+The two main functionalities of Educere Scrapper is for web scraping URLs for texts and conduct data labeling and text summarization using OpenAI API on the texts.
+The tasks below is done by automation

-Tools: Scrapy, OpenAI API, Transformer T5
+Tools: Scrapy, OpenAI API, Transformer T5, Reddit API, Python script

 ## Webscraping Texts